ZYSF/SimpleEmbeddablePracticalForthLikeSystemForC/README.md

 is bound to be either too slow (Smalltalk, LISP, JavaScript, etc.), too large (Java, .NET), too limited (Oberon, p-code) or too static (C, C++, D).
 Of course, you could always change one of those solutions to fit, but you'd just end up with a really complicated FORTH.

+(I actually spent...
+Weeks?
+Working on a system that matched Java 1.1 feature-to-feature.
+By the time I got it half working, I realised "fuck this is much less efficient than FORTH").

 ## Why a new FORTH?

 Primarily, licensing and portability.
 There are a number of "portable", "simple", "practical", "embeddable" and "public domain"